AhmedOsman101/dotfiles/Readme.md

 # Dotfiles

-This repo works as a dotfiles farm to keep track of all my configuration.
+This repo works as a dotfiles farm to keep track of all my configuration..